For Some Non-heartworm causes of coughing in dogs, go here

 Three Immiticide injections are usually given.
 Like a boxer in the ring, the first single injection is an attempt to "soften up" the parasites and kill as many as possible, and see how the dog handles the drug.
 Immiticide is very irritating, so the needle is inserted deep into the muscles of your pet's back.
 After the injection, some of the heartworms will die and begin breaking apart.
 The danger now is that there is nowhere for these dying parasites to go, other than downstream into the lungs.
 Your pet might also be quite sore and stiff for a few days due to the painful injection.
 Try not to touch the sensitive injection area because it hurts; and the pet might even bite you.
-Ask your veterinarian for some pain control meds in case you dog needs them.
 You will be asked to maintain your pet in strict "bed rest" for a period of time after these injections.
 That means outside on a leash to do its potty, no frisbees etc. and nothing to get it excite it in the house.

-After receiving Immiticide, watch your pet very carefully.
+After receiving Immiticide® or Diroban®, watch your pet very carefully.
 It is common for these dogs to run a fever, to eat less and to drink more.
-It is also common for them to cough, to be depressed, and to eat less.
+It is also common for them to cough and to be depressed.
 Sometimes they will have nose bleeds as well.
 If any of these things occur call your veterinarian immediately.
-If anything more serious happens, such as weakness, difficult breathing, bloody cough or bluish gums, put the pet in the car and take him to the Doc immediately.
+If anything more serious happens, such as weakness, difficult breathing, bloody cough or bluish gums, put your pet in the car or call a taxi and get it to the Doc immediately.

 The most critical time is the first few weeks after the Immiticide injections.
 This is the time the dog's body must deal with all the dead heartworms in its circulation.
 The most important thing during this period is to keep the dog as still as possible.
 This means as little exercise as possible.
 The best way to do this is to keep your pet in a cage (crate) in a cool, isolated, quiet area.
 Take the pet out on a leash frequently enough to relieve itself - but no more.